ULHPC/tutorials/advanced/EasyBuild/README.md

     sanity_check_commands = [True, ('gzip', '--version')]

 This is a simple EasyConfig.
 Most of the fields are self-descriptive.
-No build method is explicitely defined, so it uses by default the standard *configure-make* approach.
+No build method is explicitely defined, so it uses by default the standard *configure/make/make install* approach.

 Let's build GZip with this EasyConfig file: